bgv/redisurl/README.md

     $ go get github.com/bgv/redisurl

-The Go distribution is redisul's only dependency.
+The Go distribution is redisurl's only dependency.

 ## Usage